Having been buried alive for over 100 hours Tim Hayes leaves his coffin to return home.

 'Newsbeat' reports here that Tim Hayes has beaten the world record of 100 hours buried alive.

-The 'Underground Endurance Test' began on Christmas Day 1966 and onlookers in Ballymore, Co.
-Cork turned out to watch the spectacle and applaud the achievement.
-He stayed down, linked by telephone and alarm system in a coffin that allowed him room to manouvre.
-He read by torch a couple of books like 'The Beautiful Coffin' and 'Dracula'.
+The 'Underground Endurance Test' began on Christmas Day 1966 and onlookers in Ballymore, County Cork turned out to watch the spectacle and applaud the achievement.
+He stayed down, linked by telephone and alarm system in a coffin that allowed him room to manoeuvre.
+He read by torch the books 'The Beautiful Coffin' and 'Dracula'.

 Tim Hayes died in 2005.

-This episode of 'Newsbeat' was first broadcast on 23 January, 1967.
+This episode of 'Newsbeat' was first broadcast on 23 January 1967.
+The reporter is Bill O'Herlihy.

 'Newsbeat' was a half-hour feature programme presented by Frank Hall and ran for 7 years from September 1964 to June 1971.
 'Newsbeat' went out from Monday to Friday on RTE television and reported on current affairs and issues of local interest from around Ireland.
 The final programme was broadcast on the 11 June, 1971.